 Have you ever wanted to see a glacier up close?
 Are you traveling to Alaska and looking for the perfect place to spend a day outdoors?
 Look no further than Glacier Bay National Park where you’ll be surrounded by towering glaciers, majestic mountains, and clear blue water.
 This National Park showcases spectacular scenery and spans over 3.3 million acres of Alaskan territory.
 Discover the natural beauty and incredible wildlife of the Glacier National Park on your next visit to Juneau, Alaska.

 Alaskan glaciers and mountains attract many travelers every year who want to discover the beautiful landscape and places like the Glacier Bay National Park.
-Use our Activities Page to find out our top suggestions for other exhilarating adventures in and around Juneau.
+Request a copy of our free Vacation Guide to the Last Frontier to find out our top suggestions for other exhilarating adventures in and around Juneau.
 Enjoy your amazing day trip to the national park and then spend a relaxing evening with us at the Silverbow Inn.

 What Can I Experience at the Glacier Bay National Park?

 Thousands of people visit the Glacier Bay National Park each year to experience the 15,300-foot-tall mountains that stand in contrast to the tremendous glacial walls and beautiful lakes.
 Set aside a full day for this excursion to factor in the transportation time from Juneau to Glacier Bay National Park.
 Once you arrive, you will be encapsulated by the wondrous nature and incredible beauty.